XRPLF/xrpl-dev-portal/content/concepts/tokens/authorized-trust-lines.md

 3. The customer sends a `TrustSet` transaction to create a trust line to the issuer's address, with a positive limit.
 4. The issuer sends a `TrustSet` transaction to authorize the customer's trust line.

 **Tip:** The two TrustSet transactions (steps 3 and 4) can occur in either order.
-If the issuer authorizes the trust line first, this creates a trust line with the limit set to 0, and the customer's TrustSet transaction sets the limit on the pre-authorized trust line. _(Added by the [TrustSetAuth amendment][].)_
+If the issuer authorizes the trust line first, this creates a trust line with the limit set to 0, and the customer's TrustSet transaction sets the limit on the pre-authorized trust line.

 ## As a Precaution

-Even if you don't intend to use Authorized Trust Lines, you can enable the `RequireAuth` setting on [operational and standby accounts](../accounts/account-types.md), and then never have those accounts approve any trust lines.
+Even if you don't intend to use Authorized Trust Lines, you can enable the `RequireAuth` setting on [operational and standby accounts](account-types.html), and then never have those accounts approve any trust lines.
 This prevents those accounts from issuing tokens by accident (for example, if a user accidentally trusts the wrong address).
 This is only a precaution, and does not stop the operational and standby accounts from transferring the _issuer's_ tokens, as intended.

 ## Technical Details